-For smaller-scale projects, including those that were exempt from development and those that required planning permission at installation, there will likely not be any specific conditions in relation to the lifespan of the installation.
-Exempted development installations are only limited by the lifespan of the technology itself.
-The installation may remain in place for as long as the property owner wishes.
 For installations that required planning permission for construction, there may be a condition attached in relation to the lifespan of the installation.
-If there is, this must be complied with; however, if not, the property owner may leave the installation in place according to their own wishes.
+If there is, this must be complied with; however, if not, the owner/operator may leave the installation in place according to their own wishes, while ensuring it remains safe.